OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part2.md

 #### 1. Prepare

-You'll have to have an Omega2 ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.
+You'll have to have your Omega2 ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.

 #### 1. Complete Part 1 of the Project